 The Tax Cuts and Jobs Act, which became effective in 2018, allows businesses to immediately write off costs associated with improving their buildings instead of having to write off those expenses over an extended period.
-An inadvertent drafting error left restaurants, retailers and other leaseholders from taking full advantage of the updated expensing rules.
+Qualified improvement property, however, was inadvertently deleted from the list of 15-year depreciating categories, leaving restaurants, retailers and leaseholders in a 39-year recovery period and ineligible for bonus depreciation.

 Under the federal tax reform, remodeling and other improvements to stores or buildings were supposed to be fully depreciated in the first year the work is done.
-Instead, a mistake in the legislative language requires that depreciation occur over 39 years.
-As a result, companies can only deduct 2.5 percent of costs in the year the investment is made and deduct the remaining 97.5 percent over the following 38 years.
+Instead, the drafting mistake means companies can only deduct 2.5 percent of costs in the year the investment is made and deduct the remaining 97.5 percent over the following 38 years.

-The drafting error does not allow “qualified improvement property,” or QIP, to take advantage of immediate expensing.
-Projects excluded from this full and immediate expensing rule could include:
+Projects excluded from the full and immediate expensing rule could include:

 - Improving the interior of a retail store;